PelicanCult/pcResponsiveImages/README.md

 ```
 <img class="pelican" src="" data-image-sources ='[ {"small" : "img/600x450.jpg"} , {"medium": "img/1024x768.jpg"} , {"large" : "img/1600x1200.jpg"} ]'}>
 ```
 The `class="pelican"` and the `data-image-sources ='[ {"small" : "img/600x450.jpg"} , {"medium": "img/1024x768.jpg"} , {"large" : "img/1600x1200.jpg"} ]'` are the two pieces of information used by the plugin.
 The class name can be anything you choose to identify the elments to be used by the plugin.
-The data attribute is a json array that contains a breakoint key, and the image to use at that breakpoint.
+The data attribute is a json array that contains a media query key, and the image to use when the media query matches the current window.

 ##### Sample plugin call